-On June 30, the real estate investment program consisted of private investments in core, core plus, and value-added real estate funds, timber, as well as public REITs.
-The total real estate portfolio returned 22.82 percent for the fiscal year, exceeding its custom benchmark return of 21.45 percent by 1.37 percent.
-The longer-term three-year return of 12.18 percent exceeded the benchmark return of 10.22 percent by 1.96 percent.
-The five-year and ten-year portfolio returns of 10.52 and 10.76 percent also topped the benchmark's 8.86 and 9.61 percent respective returns.
+On June 30, the real estate investment program consisted of domestic and global private investments in core, core plus, and value-added real estate funds, timber, as well as public REITs.
+The total real estate portfolio returned negative 10.54 percent for the fiscal year, underperforming its custom benchmark return of negative 6.60 percent by 394 bps.
+The longer-term three-year return of 7.18 percent exceeded the benchmark return of 6.79 percent by 39 bps.
+The five-year and seven-year portfolio returns of 5.50 and 5.89 percent were slightly under the benchmark's 5.90 and 6.24 percent respective returns.

-The core and core plus real estate portfolio returned 27.17 percent for the year, thereby underperforming the benchmark NFI-ODCE Equal Weighted Net Index return of 28.90 percent.
-Core and core plus real estate has realized a three-year return of 10.93 percent, while the Index returned 12.28 percent for the same period.
-The five-year and ten-year portfolio returns of 9.14 and 10.17 also slightly trailed the benchmark's 10.07 and 10.45 percent respective returns.
+The portfolio added a new core plus investment to the portfolio during the year to provide greater diversification among the primary real estate sector and bring the portfolio more in line with the ODCE benchmark.
+The core and core plus real estate portfolio returned negative 12.36 percent for the year, thereby underperforming the benchmark NFI-ODCE Equal Weighted Net Index return of negative 10.51 percent.
+Core and core plus real estate has realized a three-year return of 6.04 percent, while the Index returned 7.59 percent for the same period.
+The five-year and seven-year returns of 4.74 and 5.45 also underperformed the relative benchmark returns.